 The benefit of purchasing your options is that eventually — fingers crossed — the company will sell or go public and you will get a big payday.
 For example, early Instagram employees turned their stock options into an average profit of nearly $8 million!
 And there’s the famous example of the Facebook muralist who was compensated in stock options that were eventually worth north of $200 million.
 Of course, these examples are far on the ludicrous side of the scale, and many people don’t make any money from stock options — but risky or not, they’re part of what makes joining a startup so exciting.

 How to Negotiate Your Startup Offer

 There are special considerations to make when negotiating your compensation at a startup.
-Macia Batista, a career coach at General Assembly’s New York campus, walks you through essential steps for building your ideal job offer.
+Macia Batista, formerly a career coach at General Assembly’s New York campus, walks you through essential steps for building your ideal job offer.

 - Know your minimum number.
 Leverage sites like PayScale and Glassdoor to learn to learn what employers in your city are paying for similar roles and industries.
 Do your research ahead of time to fully understand the fair market value for the position, taking into account background and experience.
 Know your worth!

 - Provide a salary range.
 Determine a range for yourself, then ask for the upper half of it, so you can negotiate down if needed.
 Giving a range demonstrates flexibility.
 It gives you the opportunity to ask for more when an offer is presented, and negotiate other variables, like 401k contribution, remote work options, or vacation days.
 Tell the hiring manager, “I’m targeting roles with a range of X, but I’m focused on the entirety of the package including culture, growth, and mission.”

 - Consider the whole package — not just salary.
 Compensation goes beyond your paycheck.
 When weighing a job offer, look at factors like bonuses, equity, health care and retirement plans, transportation costs, schedule flexibility (e.g., working from home and vacation time), and potential for growth at the company.